Do you know your FDD from your FDX?

 FDX technology improves capacity by enabling network devices to simultaneously transmit both downstream and upstream channels in the same 108-684MHz spectrum.
 Additionally, the downstream-only spectrum further extends up to 1.2GHz.
 The increased upstream capacity with FDX is within the shared spectrum and it is more flexible and efficient.
 Different users can use the 108-684 band for different purposes and there is no issue.
 With people using both upstream and downstream in the same channel, it should cause interference.
 It is the CM (cable modem) that needs to stop that interference.
 This is not an issue for the 3.1 architecture and, of course, FDD.

-For information on quality testing for DOCSIS, please have a look at these protocol test solutions or contact Averna.
+For information on RF testing, please have a look at our DOCSIS test equipment or contact Averna.

 You may also be interested in…